 Housing costs in Bethel are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Connecticut.

-Bethel is a decidedly white-collar town, with fully 85.48% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Bethel is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Bethel who work in management occupations (15.02%), office and administrative support (13.91%), and sales jobs (8.98%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bethel is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Bethel is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Bethel who work in management occupations (16.00%), office and administrative support (11.04%), and sales jobs (8.97%).

 Also of interest is that Bethel has more people living here who work in computers and math than 95% of the places in the US.